ThePhD/ThePhD.github.io/_posts/2019-10-13-Small Bit Vector.markdown

 ...
 Aaaaah! 😵

-These things worry me, perhaps more than it should.
+This worries me, perhaps more than it should.
 I'm sure some more clever applications inside of `constexpr` can make this technique work out better, though.
 I'm going to need to read over the Standard a lot more carefully to make sure I'm not digging myself a hole here during the `constexpr` container implementation wave in the next year or so.

 It also makes the size part of the special storage, robbing potential bits from a highly compact representation that wants to keep the same size as a `std::vector<T>`.
 It solves Strategy 0's problem of having to shrink to the `small` storage again when `.erase()` is called, because the bit size is no longer part of the discriminant that tells the class in which object of the `union` to look.
 This means it grows and it stays on the heap until an explicit request to `.shrink_to_fit()`.
 Iterators remain valid sans the case of `.insert()`/`.push_back()` and friends.
 But, that's par for the course with standard library containers and mostly expected by comfortable working programmers these days.